 You have the option to either sell with a possession license (which allows you to physically possess the packaged and labeled cannabis), or without a possession license (which merely allows you to sell another license holder’s packaged and labeled cannabis without possessing it on your site).

-If you would like to conduct sales for recreational purposes, you may follow the same link as above to get your initial cannabis retail license approved.
+If you would like to conduct sales for recreational or medical purposes, here’s what you need to do to apply for your initial cannabis retail license.